hoagsie/mo2-prereq_fetcher/README.md

 * Scrapes every “**Nexus requirements**” & “**Off-site requirements**” table **recursively**.
-  (No Nexus API needed for that – only HTML.)
+  (No Nexus API needed for that – only raw HTML.)
 * Shows a tree where **every downloadable file** is a check-box.
   *Duplicates stay in-sync; already downloaded/installed items are greyed-out.*